 Print in a Bound Book

 This is my option.
 To me, it's the only option.
 Because it looks SO GREAT!
 Now, there are a lot of websites out there that offer this service.
-I've looked into a few.
-But I have to say that the company I use is the cheapest I've found.
-And the books are so beautiful and high quality.
-Don't believe me?
-Here's a picture of all but one of the digital scrapbooks I've made in the past.
+There are A LOT of companies out there!

 And here's how little room they take up in my shelf: